frederic-perez/AmE-dictionary/data/dictionary.md

 __deviancy__
 __deviate__ _v_ :mega:
 __devil-may-care style__
-__deviled egg__ _n_ :camera::four: (deviled eggs, also known as stuffed eggs, Russian eggs, or dressed eggs) Halved hard-cooked egg with the yolk mashed with mayonnaise and seasonings and returned to the white. _Syn_ stuffed egg
+__deviled egg__ _n_ :camera::five: (deviled eggs, also known as stuffed eggs, Russian eggs, or dressed eggs) Halved hard-cooked egg with the yolk mashed with mayonnaise and seasonings and returned to the white. _Syn_ stuffed egg
 __devilment__ _n_
 __deviltry__
 __devious__ _adj_ :two::hammer: